Luna Fokke

 Luna Noa Fokke (born 9 March 2001) is a Dutch field hockey player.

 She played at SV Kampong in the midfield.
-Since 2022 she plays for the Dutch National Team.
-With this Team she won the FIH Pro League 2023 and EuroHockey Championship 2023.
+Since 2022 she plays for the Netherlands national team.
+With the national team she won the FIH Pro League 2023 and EuroHockey Championship 2023.

 Personal life

 Fokke was born and raised in Leidschendam.
 She currently lives in Utrecht, where she studies computer science.

 Career

 Domestic hockey

 In the Netherlands' domestic league, the Hoofdklasse, Fokke represents Kampong.

 Under–18

 In 2018, Fokke was a member of the Netherlands U–18 team that won gold at the 2018 EuroHockey Youth Championship in Santander.

 Junior national team

-Fokke made her debut for the junior national team debut in 2022 at the FIH Junior World Cup in Potchefstroom.
+Fokke made her debut for the junior national team in 2022 at the FIH Junior World Cup in Potchefstroom.
 At the tournament she won a gold medal.
 Later that year she represented the team again at the EuroHockey Junior Championship in Ghent, where she won a bronze medal.